 4 - Talk to your fans

-The music biz has excelled in communicating with – and selling to – its consumers by building engaged communities of fans.
-It’s a great way of maximising spend per head, and Stuart suggests small businesses do the same.
+The music business has excelled in communicating with and selling to its consumers by building engaged communities of fans.
+It’s a great way of maximising spend per head.

 That message is backed up by Nick Stacey, Director of Corporate Customer Solutions at Barclaycard.